spotify/luigi/doc/api_overview.rst

 Target
 ~~~~~~

-Broadly speaking,
-the Target class corresponds to a file on a disk,
+The :py:class:`~luigi.target.Target` class corresponds to a file on a disk,
 a file on HDFS or some kind of a checkpoint, like an entry in a database.
 Actually, the only method that Targets have to implement is the *exists*
 method which returns True if and only if the Target exists.